When can I get married?

 There may also be restrictions on who you can marry.
 Marrying certain relatives (siblings or first or second cousins, for example) is against the law, but exactly which other relatives varies among the states.

-Under current law, gay and lesbian couples may legally marry in California, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, Iowa, Connecticut, Vermont, New Hampshire, New Jersey, New York, Rhode Island, Washington** and in the District of Columbia.
+Under current law, gay and lesbian couples may legally marry in California, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Minnesota, Iowa, Connecticut, Vermont, New Hampshire, New Jersey, New Mexico, New York, Rhode Island, Utah, Washington** and in the District of Columbia.
 Additional states are considering their own gay marriage laws.
 A few states permit civil unions or domestic partnerships among gay couples.
 In California, voters overruled a legislative act allowing gay marriage (referred to as Proposition 8).
 Then in February, 2012, a federal appellate court reinstated the law stating that the passage of Proposition 8 violated the Equal Protection guaranty of the Fourteenth Amendment to the U.S. Constitution.
 In June, 2013, the U.S. Supreme Court dismissed the case on a technicality which, in effect, reinstates the validity of gay marriages in California.

 If you get married as a teenager, you may be emancipated under the laws of your state.
 If that’s the case, you’re considered legally free from your parents, and they are no longer responsible for you.
 Some states, noting the high incidence of divorce, reinstate the parent-child relationship if a married teenager gets divorced and returns home.